Sukarth/remnote-updater/README.md

 ## ⚠️ Disclaimer

 This is an unofficial tool and is not affiliated with, endorsed by, or connected to RemNote or RemNote Inc. in any way.
-Use at your own risk.

 - This tool downloads RemNote installers from official RemNote servers
 - Always review scripts before running them on your system